mmmorris1975/aws-runas/docs/saml.md

 credentials file is obfuscated to keep the raw value out of the file.
 This is no more or less secure then storing a set of static AWS credentials in the file, as is the case with non-SAML profiles.

-To set a password in the credentials file, run `aws password <profile>`, substituting the SAML-enabled profile name for
+To set a password in the credentials file, run `aws-runas password <profile>`, substituting the SAML-enabled profile name for \<profile\>.
-\<profile\>.
 This will prompt you for the password value, and write the obfuscated information to the credentials file.

 ### Environment Variables